Sustainability Focus Areas

 WHY IT’S IMPORTANT: Responsible resource use is fundamental to efficient and compliant operations and is a business requirement that is essential to our performance and reputation as an employer, service provider and community member.

-programs along with various forms of recycling, and the use of paperless reporting helped to reduce our environmental footprint
+programs, along with various forms of recycling and the use of paperless reporting, helped to reduce our environmental footprint

-FOCUS AREA: Sustainable products and services
+FOCUS AREA: Sustainable products, services and technologies

 WHY IT’S IMPORTANT: Customers are striving to meet their sustainability targets and Toromont needs relevant, reliable solutions in order to grow our business and meet the expectations of all stakeholders as a contributor to a greener planet.

-of Toromont Cat’s eligible installed base consists of connected assets that we monitor for customers to help them track fuel efficiency, manage GHG emissions and extend lifecycle machine usage
+of Toromont Cat’s installed base consists of connected assets that we monitor for customers to help them track fuel efficiency, manage GHG emissions and extend lifecycle machine usage

 FOCUS AREA: Circular economy